zenflow/ractive-isomorphic/README.md

 ractive-express
 ===============

+Web 2.0 viewmodel framework powered by Ractive.js.

-express.js support for Ractive.js, including partials, components and caching, as called for by Ractive.js author MartinKolarik https://github.com/ractivejs/ractive/issues/538 Supports server- and client- side rendering and binding of a common set of ractive components via browserify.
+Supports server- and client- side rendering and binding of a common set of Ractive viewmodel components via browserify.

+Compatible with express or any express-based server framework that lets you decide the view engine, i.e. sails or keystone

+Optional routing feature exposes route as a writeable and observable property of a component and carries out routing client and/or server-side

+For an example, see ractive-express-demo [source](https://github.com/zenflow/ractive-express-demo)